camspiers/bench/README.md

 When `bench\collector` is invoked without arguments it will return all results collected.

-When there is only one result it will return that else it will return and array.
+When there is only one result it will return that else it will return an array.

 ```php
 bench\invoke('calculateSomething');